 “Amazon is proud to be a member of the Petersburg community,” said Amanda Reed, general manager of Amazon’s Petersburg fulfillment center.
 “Technology and innovation fuel our business, and we recognize the jobs of tomorrow require a strong aptitude for STEAM skills.
 These labs can help ignite a lifelong passion for science, technology, engineering and math.”

 The labs were outfitted with popular back-to-school STEAM items like science experiment sets, Ozobot robots and robotics kits.
-Amazon Business also provided funds for cosmetic updates, such as newly painted walls, carpeting and furniture.
+Amazon Business also provided funds for cosmetic updates, such as newly painted walls, carpeting and furniture that could include a specially designed science table among others, apt for children to conduct a variety of experiments and get hands-on experience.

 “We’re excited that we could connect Petersburg students and educators with some of the best STEAM supplies and kits to make learning exciting and approachable,” said Matt Busbridge, head of education, Amazon Business.
 “We’re committed to making back-to-school season more impactful for teachers so they can focus on improving learning outcomes for students.”